What Employees Really Think About Office Gifts

 Office gift giving is never easy.
 And receiving an office gift isn’t much better (secret Santa anyone?).
-But with 2020 transforming how we work, office gifting is set for a transformation too.
+With 2020 having transformed how we work; office gifting has seen a drastic transformation too.

 In a recent survey of workplaces, group collecting platform Collection Pot found that 89% of people find organising office collections difficult.

-Collection Pot also found that over 75% of office workers dread opening a gift in front of colleagues in case they don’t like the gift they have received.
-Whilst 69% of people haven’t liked a gift given to them at work.
+Collection Pot discovered that over 75% of office workers dread opening a gift in front of colleagues, in case they don’t like the gift they have received.
+This is unsurprising when 69% of people haven’t liked a gift given to them at work.

-The worst office gifts revealed by office workers in the Collection Pot survey include a plastic fork, branded company items, lobster claw gloves, a multipack of toilet roll, a sex toy, a cigarette lighter (for a non-smoker) and novelty sunglasses.
+The worst office gifts were revealed to include a plastic fork, branded company items, lobster claw gloves, a multipack of toilet roll, a sex toy, a cigarette lighter (for a non-smoker) and novelty sunglasses.

-The best office gifts revealed by workers in the survey were gift cards, a Gucci purse, a rugby jersey, tickets for a Champion’s League football game and a Peloton bike.
+In contrast, the best office gifts were revealed as gift cards, a Gucci purse, a rugby jersey, tickets for a Champion’s League football game and a Peloton bike.

-Data from Collection Pot shows the average donation given for a job leaver’s pot is £10, with an average number of 12 people contributing to it, making a healthy average pot of £120 for those leaving their job.
-Given the choice though, 72% of office workers would rather select their own gift, or even better, have the cash.
+Collection Pot’s data shows the average donation given to a colleague’s leaving Pot is £10, with an average number of 12 people contributing to it, making a healthy average Pot of £120.
+Collection Pot also discovered that given the choice, 72% of office workers would rather select their own gift, but with a preference to taking cash.

-It was all of these office gifting issues and more that prompted founder Wendy Carter to set up Collection Pot after overhearing colleagues talk about being left to arrange the latest office collection.
+It was these office gifting issues and more that prompted founder Wendy Carter to set up Collection Pot after overhearing colleagues talk about being left to arrange the latest office collection.

-Users set up pots for every kind of occasion, with office events like birthdays and people leaving being the most common.
+Collection Pot allows users set up Pots for every kind of occasion, with office events like birthdays and people leaving being the most common.
 People can contribute digitally and can add a message.
-The virtual pot can then be redeemed by the recipient in a variety of ways including high street or local Town and City Gift Cards, and directly to their bank account, via VISA Direct.
+The virtual Pot can then be spent by the recipient in a variety of ways including high street or local Town and City Gift Cards, and directly to their bank account, via a debit card.

 “Before setting up Collection Pot, I found that there would often be discontent around the amount put into office collections.
 Some people felt they always had to put the lion’s share.
 Managers or more senior leaders might want to contribute more to an office gift for their staff without it being a big deal, just as an employee might only be able to afford to contribute £5.”

 “Gift giving in the office is laden with potential etiquette issues.
 People get fed up at being lumbered with organising the gift again and employees feel pressured into contributing a certain amount face to face.
-When it comes to actually purchasing a gift, you have to be extremely careful in what you buy.
+When it comes to purchasing a gift, you must be extremely careful in what you buy.